cryptosubh/blog/_posts/2016-09-27-Curse-of-Dimensionality.md

 ---
 layout: post
-title: The Curse of Dimesionality
+title: The Curse of Dimensionality
 ---

 Generalizing to higher dimensions is one area where mathematicians have usually excelled.
 While others fear what they cannot visualize,